MachineSchooling/TheSchoolingMachine/README.md

 TheSchoolingMachine is an IRC bot created and maintained by Twitch user MachineSchooling (Wally Wissner) to provide advanced features related to Magic: the Gathering to Twitch users.
 The project started in summer 2016, and new features are being actively introduced.
 TheSchoolingMachine is written in Python 2.7.

 # Commands:

+!join

+Type this command in TheSchoolingMachine's Twitch chat (https://www.twitch.tv/machineschooling) to have the bot join your channel and have its commands be accessable from your chat.

+!part

+Type this command in your channel's chat and the bot will stop responding to commands issued from your chat.

 !whatdeck CARDNAME

 Provides the probabilities of which deck archetype has been encountered based on the cards played.
 Assumes that all cards in a deck are equally likely to be played.